Kacper-Kr/Epidemiological/README.md

 Epidemiological is a epidemiology/clinical microbiology virtual escape room with the purpose of educating undergraduate microbiologists about the various biochemical tests that can be done, as well as what an epidemiologist does.
+It might take about an hour to complete.

 <a href="Epidemiological.html">Attempt the Virtual Escape Room</a>